SaturdaysAI-Murcia/machine-learning/2. Tabular data (clas)/readme.md

 | 🔶                                   | NOT IN FOREST        | alpha            | lambda_l2        |             |
 | Random seed                          | random_state         | seed             | _seed            |             |

+> - 🔷: Increase parameter for overfit,  decrease for underfit.
+> - 🔶: Increase parameter for underfit, decrease for overfit. (regularization)
+> - 💡: For Gradient Boosting maybe is better to do early stopping rather than set a fixed number of trees.

 ### Neural Network